matthew-dean/proposal-annotations/README.md

 ```
 Technically, if this string were assigned to a variable, it would have the metadata `['filetype']`

-Similarly, we could annotate a value like:
+Similarly (and perhaps more usefully), we could annotate a value like:
 ```js
 let x = @'number' 5
 ```